 1994 Critical Areas Ordinance

 Thurston County is one of a handful of jurisdictions which had "Environmentally Sensitive Area" regulations prior to the 1990 State Growth Management Act.
 These are now called "Critical Areas" under the Act.
-Such areas include aquifer recharge areas, geologic hazard areas, important habitats and species, floodplains, streams and wetlands.
+Such areas include aquifer recharge areas, geologic hazard areas, important habitats and species, floodplains, streams, and wetlands.
 Thurston County also included a category called special management areas to address locally unique conditions.
 These development regulations are intended to be used in combination with other County codes.
-It limits land uses within or adjacent to particular critical areas, and provide for buffers in others.
+It limits land uses within or adjacent to particular critical areas and provide for buffers in others.
 It includes best management practices for various uses and activities as well as detailed mitigation measures for those few uses that might be conditionally allowed.
 It contains guidance as to when a special report will be required and the standards for the preparation of such reports.
 Provisions for enforcement, variances and a reasonable use exception are also included.
+The Critical Areas Ordinance had a major update in 2012 and minor updates more recently.

 1996 Thurston County Open Space Tax Program

 Initially adopted in 1985, the County’s Program was updated in 1996 with the participation of the Office of Community and Environmental Programs, the Agricultural Advisory Committee, the Planning Commission, and the Assessor’s Office.
 This program establishes eligibility and other rules for the open space classification of property.
 This classification is based on current use values, rather than highest and best use.
 This classification provides substantial reductions in property taxes for owners willing to preserve priority features of their property.
 Copies are available from the Permit Assistance Center.
+Amendments were made to the Open Space Tax Program in 2023.

 1997 Forest Lands Conversion Ordinance